Enni

-Enni Ben'en (圓爾辯圓, pinyin: Yuán'ěr Biànyuán; 1 November 1202 – 10 November 1280), also known as Shōichi Kokushi, was a Japanese Buddhist monk.
+Enni Ben'en (圓爾辯圓; 1 November 1202 – 10 November 1280) or simply Enni, also known as Shōichi Kokushi, was a Japanese Buddhist monk.
 He started his Buddhist training as a Tendai monk.
 While he was studying with Eisai, a vision of Sugawara no Michizane appeared to him in a dream and told him to go to China and study meditation.
 Following this vision, he met the Rinzai teacher Wuzhun Shifan in China, and studied Mahayana with him.
-When he returned to Japan, he founded Tōfuku-ji monastery in Kyoto, and practiced Zen as well as other types of Buddhism.
+When he returned to Japan, after founding Jōten-ji temple in Hakata (Fukuoka), he founded Tōfuku-ji monastery in Kyoto, and practiced Zen as well as other types of Buddhism.
 His disciples included Mujū.

+It is traditionally believed that Enni was one of the monks who introduced noodles to Japan from China.

+The origin of the most famous festival in Fukuoka City, the Hakata Gion Yamakasa is believed to date back to 1241 and is closely related to Enni.
+He had people carry him around the town on a float while praying against the plague and eventually getting successfully rid of it.
+Thus in remembrance, it became an annual event.

+Works

-Enni Ben'en is the possible author of the Shoichikokushi kana hogo (Vernacular Dharma Words of the National Teacher Sacred Unity).
-The text is also known as the Zazen ron (Treatise on Seated Meditation).
+Enni Ben'en is the possible author of the Shoichikokushi Kana Hogo (Vernacular Dharma Words of the National Teacher Sacred Unity).
+The text is also known as the Zazenron (Treatise on Seated Meditation).
 It is a brief text, composed of 24 questions and answers.

-It is believed that he was the first to bring udon noodles to Japan from China.